vasarhelyia/swift-persist/README.md

 What is this?
 -------------
 A helper for easily accessing persistently stored data using a shared Singleton written in Swift.
 Use it for any kind of data.
+Check out the [test project][3] for more details on usage.

 Installation
 -----------------